async-labs/saas/README.md

 ## Features

 - Server-side rendering for [fast initial load and SEO](https://async-await.com/article/server-side-vs-client-side-rendering-in-react-apps).
-- User authentication with Google, cookie, and session.
+- User authentication with Google OAuth API and Passwordless, cookie, and session.
 - Production-ready Express server with compression, parser, and helmet.
 - Transactional emails (`AWS SES`): welcome, team invitation, and payment.
 - Adding email addresses to newsletter lists (`Mailchimp`): new users, paying users.
 - File upload, load, and deletion (`AWS S3`) with pre-signed request for: Posts, Team Profile, and User Profile.
+- Websockets with socket.io v3.
 - Team creation, Team Member invitation, and settings for Team and User.
 - Opinionated architecture:
   - keeping babel and webpack configurations under the hood,